AGiorgetti/ngrx101/DOCS.md

 # ngrx

-This sample project will reuse some ideas and code from the official ngrx project documentation, The code will be partially rewritten and presented in a different order to 'better' explain the ngrx workflow.
+This sample project will reuse some ideas and code from the official ngrx project documentation.
+The code will be partially rewritten and presented in a different order to 'better' explain the ngrx workflow.

 - `@ngrx/store` - RxJS powered state management for Angular applications, inspired by Redux.